+Barry Lawrence Ruderman Antique Maps Inc.

-7407 La Jolla Boulevard La Jolla, CA 92037
+7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com

-www.raremaps.com
+(858) 551-8500 blr@raremaps.com

-A New Map of Texas, with the Contiguous American & Mexican States . . .
-1835 (First State)
+(First Republic of Texas Edition) A New Map of Texas, with the Contiguous American & Mexican States . . .
+1836

-Stock#: 82579
+Stock#: 89947

 Map Maker: Mitchell / Young

 Date: 1835

 Place: Philadelphia Color: Hand Colored

-Condition: VG
+Condition: VG+

-Size: 15×13 inches
+Size: 15 x 13 inches

 Price: SOLD

-Description:

-The First State of Young & Mitchell's map, one of the truly great early maps of Texas, published in 1835, the year before Texas became the independent 'Lone Star Republic'.

-First edition of Young & Mitchell's A New Map of Texas, and the only edition of this great map published prior to the independence of the Republic of Texas from Mexico.
-While not claiming Texas's succession, the map clearly lays the groundwork for this event by showing the region to be a distinct and separate political entity traversed by the improvements of the Anglo-Texan colonists.
+Description: A Fine Example of The First Republican Edition of Young and Mitchell's Map.
+Published the Year Texas became the 'Lone Star Republic.'
+First Republican state of Young & Mitchell's A New Map of Texas, and the second overall edition with numerous updates over the first edition.
+While not yet not claiming Texas's secession, the map clearly lays the groundwork for this event by showing the region to be a distinct and separate political entity traversed by the improvements of the Anglo-Texan colonists.
 By being one of the earliest separate maps of Texas and showing the land in such great detail, this work cements its place in the founding cartographic sequence of Texas.
 In the early 1830s, the settlement of Texas and rising tensions between the Anglo-Texan settlers and the Mexican government generated intense interest amongst the American public.
 The publication of Stephen Austin's groundbreaking Map of Texas (1830) sparked a great appetite for new maps and geographical information on the region.
 Austin's map was soon followed by David H. Burr's Texas (1833).
-The first issue of the Young & Mitchell's A New Map of Texas was issued in 1835, on the eve of Texas's independence, with seven subsequent editions issued up to 1845.
-It was largely based on Burr's map, but includes some notable improvements, including the correct delineation of the Sabine River that marks the border between Texas and Louisiana.
+The first issue of Young & Mitchell's A New Map of Texas was issued in 1835, on the eve of Texas's independence, with seven subsequent editions issued up to 1845.
+This map was largely based on Burr's cartography, but includes some notable improvements, including the correct delineation of the Sabine River that marks the border between Texas and Louisiana.
 The Young & Mitchell Map in Focus